 What is my investment?

-• The figures on your tax statement for schools includes what the state levies, what the local school district levies for Educational Programs and Services Levies, Capital Project and Technology Levies and school bonds (of which are being retired this year).
+• The figures on your tax statement for schools includes what the state levies, what the local school district levies for Educational Programs and Services Levies,

 • See the information in the latest Cowlitz County Voter’s Pamphlet.